The Arts Dot Event 2025

 Key Deliverables & Results

-Managed Digital Presence: Managed the project website and social media channels, publishing 50+ pieces of unique content.
+Managed Digital Presence: Launched and managed the project website and social media channels, publishing 70+ pieces of unique content.

 Curated and coordinated a digital exhibition, The Arts Dot Illuminated.